Drains Cleared

 1960–1980: Post-war suburban expansion

-Drainage materials: A transitional period.
+Drainage materials: However, a transitional period.
 Clay pipe continued to be used but plastic pipes (PVC) began to appear, particularly for above-ground waste.
 Pitch fibre continued for underground drains.

 • Some use of cast iron for soil stacks (which rusts) transitioning to plastic